 Spring is the best time to plant strawberries outside.
 However, you can grow strawberries all year round if you keep them inside.
 Just make sure that you place them somewhere they’ll get their minimum of six hours a day of direct sunlight, like on the window sill of a south-facing window.

-For more information on growing strawberries from your window box, you might want to read this article by Apartment Therapy, or watch the video below.
+For more information on growing strawberries from your window box, you might want to read this article from Conservation Handbooks, or watch the video below.

 3. Tomatoes